Frumph/comic-easel/readme.txt

 = Setting up Thumbnail sizes before adding your comics =

-In the WP-ADMIn -> Settings -> Media, you can set the thumbnail widths that you would want to use on your site.
+In the WP-ADMIN -> Settings -> Media, you can set the thumbnail widths that you would want to use on your site.

 The "thumbnail size" default 150x150 cropped works just fine.
 Some users of Comic Easel have noted that it doesn't look the greatest for all comics so they suggest unchecking the box for crop thumbnil and setting the width to 198 (barely less then the width of the sidebars) and then removing the contents of height on thumbnail medium and large sizes.
 This is all depends on your comic.